Overtime (sports): Knock-out contests (including professional competition)

-Ties that are still without a winner after extra time are usually broken by kicks from the penalty spot, commonly called a penalty shootout.
+Ties that are still without a winner after extra time are usually broken by kicks from the penalty spot, commonly called a penalty shoot-out.
 In the late 1990s and early 2000s, many international matches tried to reduce this by employing the golden goal (also called "sudden death") or silver goal rules (the game ending if a team has the lead after the first 15-minute period of extra time), but competitions have not retained these.
-The term "asdet" refers to the result of a penalty shootout "after sudden death extra time" and after the away goal rules abolished by UEFA, all sanctioned club competitions decide the knockout ties with the penalty shoot-out in the 2021-22 season if the aggregate remains unchanged after the 15-minute extra time.
+The abbreviation "a.s.d.e.t." refers to a result "after sudden death extra time".

 U.S. collegiate rules

-Up until 2021, under NCAA college soccer rules, all matches that remained tied after 90 minutes had an overtime period.
+Up until 2021, under NCAA college soccer rules, all games that remained tied after 90 minutes had an overtime period.
 A sudden-death golden goal rule was applied, with the game ending as soon as an overtime goal was scored.
-If neither team scored in the two 10-minute halves, the match ended in a draw unless it was a conference or national championship tournament match.
+If neither team scored in the two 10-minute halves, the game ended in a draw unless it was a conference or national championship tournament game.
 A playoff game tied after two overtime periods then moved to a penalty kick shoot-out with the winner determined by the teams alternating kicks from the penalty mark.

 Since the 2022 men's and women's season, the golden goal has been abolished during the regular season.
-Matches that ended in a draw during a conference or national tournament match involve two 10-minute periods, but no golden goal (following FIFA's extra time rules since 2005).
+Since 2024, games that ended in a draw during a conference or national tournament game involve two 10-minute periods, with golden goal.
 A playoff game tied after two overtime periods still moves to a penalty kick shoot-out with the winner determined by the teams alternating kicks from the penalty mark.